imjoy-team/ImJoy/docs/docs/api.md

 ## Asynchronous programming

 All ImJoy API functions are asynchronous.
-This means when an `ImJoy API` function is called, ImJoy will not block the execution, instead, it will return a object called `Promise` immediately, then you can decide to wait for the actual result or set a callback function to retrieve the result.
+This means when an `ImJoy API` function is called, ImJoy will not block the execution, instead, it will return an object called [`Promise`(JS)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [`Future`(Python)](https://docs.python.org/3/library/asyncio-future.html) immediately, then you can decide to wait for the actual result or set a callback function to retrieve the result.

 For example, if you popup a dialog to ask for user input, in many programinig languages (synchronous programing), the code exectuion will be blocked until the user close the dialog.
 However an asynchronous program will return the `promise` object even if the user haven't close the dialog.